x42005e1f/aiologic/docs/advanced-topics/libraries.rst

 .. note::

-    As a careful reader may notice, functions built on any of the techniques cannot be imported directly, since they are only replaced at the level of their module.
+    As a careful reader may notice, functions built on any of the techniques should not be imported directly, since they are only replaced at the level of their module.
 In fact, aiologic uses such functions indirectly, to build more general abstractions based on them.

 .. hint::